micahvandegrift/micahvandegrift.github.io/bio.md

 Short (50 words)
 ---
-Micah works at the intersection of community, policy, and technology as a Senior User Experience Strategist for the NIH’s All of Us Research Program.
+Micah works at the intersection of science, technology, and community as a Team Lead and Senior User Experience Strategist for the NIH’s All of Us Research Program.
 He spent a decade working as an academic librarian and was a Fulbright Scholar to the European Union in 2018 where he studied open science policy.